 You’ll need to add more calories to power additional activities that you do.
 Combine everything you do, from typing to shopping to bicycling, and you’ll have the total number of calories you require each day.
 All of these activities require energy to perform.
 If you are underactive during the day you’ll need fewer calories per day than an overactive person would.

 That’s the basic formula for NOT gaining weight but clearly not all calories are created equal and your hormones also influence your weight too!

-Remember, that a calorie is simply a unit of energy.
-The calories that aren’t burned off may be stored as FAT.
+A calorie is simply a unit of energy.
+Calories that aren’t burned off may be stored as FAT.
 If you burn more calories than you take in however, stored fat has to be burned to provide energy and you should lose weight.

-So it would seem that the way to lose weight as we get older is to cut back on calorie intake.
+So to lose weight as you age, you should cut back on calorie intake.
 Seems simple, right?

 Frankly, its not quite that simple!

 Lets suppose you like plain celery sticks.
 Now lets suppose you're on a diet.
 You eat LOTS of celery sticks every day for a week but don’t lose a pound.
 You shake your head and can't figure out why not?
 I mean, C'Mon!
 You ate minimally all week long, starving to death eating lots of celery sticks.
 What gives?